interplaydc/interplaydc.github.io/_events/2025-03-01-open-gathering.md

 location: "Seekers Church, 276 Carroll St NW, Washington DC 20012"
 ---

-Come InterPlay with some of your favorite photographs.<br>
+Come InterPlay with some of your favorite photographs<br>
-(Bring your smartphones.)
+(bring your smartphones)

 We’ll apply InterPlay forms and use our voices to move and lean into sound and stillness as we look at our images with body wisdom.